cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE.md

 v    If a checkbox is n/a - please still include it but + a little note why ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

-- Targeted PR against correct branch
+- Targeted PR against correct branch:
   - `release/vxx.yy.zz` for a merge into a release candidate
   - `master` for a merge of a release
   - `develop` in the usual case